-1.1 Reception of a DSC distress alert
+1.1 Reception of a digital selective calling distress alert

 The transmission of a distress alert indicates that a mobile unit (a ship, aircraft or other vehicle) or a person is in distress and requires immediate assistance.
 The distress alert is a digital selective call using a distress call format.